psdlt/prntscr-browser/README.md

 # prntscr-browser
-A very simple HTML/JS interface to browse through random screenshots
+A simple HTML/JS interface to browse through random screenshots.
+For when, you know, you find yourself very, _very_, **VERY** bored.